Partas.Solid.Motion

 See the docs for usage.

-you should be aware that solid-motionone
+When using examples from motion/react you should be aware that solid-motionone uses different property/attribute names.

-property.
+As an example, in the transition attribute, instead of times for keyframes, you use the offset property.
 See the keyframes example at the bottom of the page.

 Differences

-The Motion component specific properties provide two signatures, the original name such as initial
+The Motion component specific properties provide two signatures, the original name such as initial which takes a Feliz style list

-of props to provide type safety and completion for all CSS style props, or a -JSX
+of props to provide type safety and completion for all CSS style props, or a -JSX suffixed name such as initialJSX which injects

 the JSX language so you can write the value in JSX directly.